Man found shot to death in the Soulard neighborhood

-ST. LOUIS - A 51-year-old man was shot to death Tuesday morning outside a bar in the Soulard neighborhood.
+ST. LOUIS - St. Louis police are searching for the gunman who shot and killed a man outside a Soulard bar early Tuesday morning.

-According to a spokesperson for the St. Louis Metropolitan Police Department, the shooting occurred just after 12:15 a.m. on Russell Boulevard and Menard Street, just outside of Bastille.
+According to a spokesperson for the St. Louis Metropolitan Police Department, the shooting occurred just after 12:15 a.m. on Russell Boulevard and Menard Street, just outside of Bastille Bar and Grill.

-Police found the victim, identified as John Keene, was found with a gunshot wound to the stomach.
+Police found the victim, identified as 51-year-old John Keene, was found with a gunshot wound to the stomach.
 He was pronounced dead at the scene.

 According to a witness, Keene was an off-duty bartender at the bar.